EU AI Act Readiness Guide

 -H "Authorization: Bearer $JWT_TOKEN"One-Click Remediation

-Several compliance gaps can be fixed instantly:
+Several configuration gaps can be fixed instantly:

 | Fix ID | What It Does |